-A: On the Katy ISD website, click on the Employment tab, then click on Human Resources.
-Click on Substitutes, then click on Substituting in Katy ISD.
-Click on the link to complete the online application.
-Once this is completed, click on the link to register for the next SubBlitz.
+A: Click on Substituting in Katy ISD link on the Human Resources website.
+Once you have submitted the application you will need to register for the next SubBlitz.
 The SubBlitz will consist of a written test and an interview.
 If you are approved to substitute after you attend the SubBlitz, you will be invited to attend a New Substitute Training.

 Q: What is the difference between substitute teachers and paraprofessional substitutes?

 A: Substitute teachers take the place of the regular teachers when they need to be absent.
 They have the full responsibility and authority of the regular teacher and are expected to carry out the teacher's lesson plans and maintain discipline in the classroom.
 A paraprofessional substitute takes the place of instructional assistants or office staff when they are absent.
 They will always have a professional staff member to assist them in carrying out their duties.

 Q: When may I transfer to another campus?

 A: To be eligible for a voluntary lateral transfer, the employee must have worked at the current location for two consecutive years unless the employee was excessed.
 Excessed employees must complete the school year at the campus, but are then eligible for a lateral transfer.
 Time worked as a substitute on a campus will not be considered in the calculation of the two-year requirement.
 This restriction also applies to the opening of new schools unless the existing campus is part of a rezoning effort that results in reduction of staff.

 Q: I want to transfer to a higher paying job, but I have not been on my campus for two years?
 Am I eligible for transfer consideration?

 A: Yes.
 You are eligible for transfer consideration into a higher paying job.
 You will need to place your name on the transfer list.